 The Maurice Heyes Cup is awarded to the contestant in the District International Speech Contest who delivered the Most Entertaining Speech.
 The trophy was presented by Maurice Heyes and was first awarded in 1972.

 Maurice Heyes was a charter member of Hutt Valley Toastmasters Club of Lower Hutt, which chartered in July 1967.
 He won the Club Impromptu Speech Contest in 1968 and the Club Evaluation Speech Contest in 1971.
-Maurice was active in the early days of Toastmasters in New Zealand on the national scene.
+Maurice was active in the early days of Toastmasters in New Zealand.

 The Rob Henry Trophy is awarded to the winner of District 72 Evaluation Contest.
 It was first awarded in 1972.
 Rob Hendry was a charter member of the first Club in New Zealand, the Dunedin Club.
 He was one of our early leaders during the Territorial Council years and was Council President 1970-71.
 In 1969 Rob received the District’s first Able Toastmaster award (ATM).